charles-lunarg/vk-bootstrap/README.md

 ## Testing

-Testing requires GLFW and Catch2 but are acquired automatically using cmake.
+Testing requires GLFW and Catch2 but are acquired automatically using cmake fetch content.
 Tests will be enabled if you open this project standalone.
-If you include this project as a subdirectory, you can force enable tests by setting the option `VK_BOOTSTRAP_TEST` to `ON`, otherwise it won't be built.
+If you include this project as a subdirectory or sub-project, you can force enable tests by setting the option `VK_BOOTSTRAP_TEST` to `ON`.

 ```bash
 cmake ../path/to/your_project/ -DVK_BOOTSTRAP_TEST=ON